sigriston/sigriston.com/_posts/2016-11-24-the-airplane-seating-problem.md

 > A line of 100 passengers is waiting to board a 100-seat airplane.
 However,
 > the first passenger in line forgot his designated seat and will sit in a
 > random seat.
-The following passengers will seat on their assigned seats
+The following passengers will sit in their assigned seats unless
-> unless their seat is already taken, in which case they will sit in a random
+> their seat is already taken, in which case they will sit in a random
 > available seat.
 >
 > What is the probability the 100th passenger will manage to sit in her